ragtooth

 OptionDefaultDescription

-sawDepth80How much shorter the short lines are.
+sawDepth80How much shorter the short lines are, in px.
 Higher = more pronounced sawtooth.
-Accepts px, %, em, rem, ch.
+Also accepts %, em, rem, ch as a string.

 sawPhasesawPeriodWhich line within each cycle is shortened (1-indexed).
-Default is the last line of each cycle.
+Defaults to the last line of each cycle.
 Use with sawPeriod to place the short line exactly where you want it.

 sawAlign'top'Anchor the cycle to the top or bottom of the block. 'bottom' with sawPeriod 3 keeps the last two lines full — no awkward short penultimate line.

-maxTracking0.7Max letter-spacing (px, em, rem).
+maxTracking0.7Max letter-spacing in px (also accepts em, rem).
 Keeps lines from being stretched into oblivion.

 resizetrueRe-runs the algorithm on container resize via ResizeObserver.
 Set false for static layouts.